-The Senior Planner and/or Zoning Administrator shall be responsible for the maintenance and revision of the Official Zoning Map.
-Upon notification by the Board of Commissioners that a zoning change has been made, the Senior Planner and/or Zoning Administrator shall make the necessary changes on the Official Zoning Map.
+The Planning and Development Director or his/her designee shall be responsible for the maintenance and revision of the Official Zoning Map.
+Upon notification by the Board of Commissioners that a zoning change has been made, the Planning and Development Director or his/her designee shall make the necessary changes on the Official Zoning Map.